Dentures or Dental Implants: Which is Best For Me?

 For patients for whom budget is a concern, or for elderly patients for whom investing in full-mouth reconstruction and rehabilitation may not make sense, traditional dentures are a perfectly adequate and a functional solution that can still deliver decent results.

-Dental Implants or Dentures: How Do I Decide Which is Right For Me?
+Dental Implants or Dentures: How Do I Decide?

-Self-evaluation of your own needs, desires, and budget are essential.
+Self-evaluation of your own needs, desires, and budget is essential.